tzhvh/Texo-web-stylus/docs/sprint-artifacts/1-3-render-horizontal-ruled-lines-for-row-guidance.md

 ### Completion Notes List

 - **2025-11-13**: ✅ Story 1.3 Complete - Successfully implemented horizontal ruled lines for row guidance with all acceptance criteria met.
+- **2025-11-13**: ✅ Senior Developer Review Complete - Story approved with all acceptance criteria verified, no issues found, implementation ready for production.

 **Key Implementation Details:**
 - **Critical Fix**: Changed spacing from 100px to 384px to align with OCR tile boundaries (Story 1.3, Task 1.4)